-The revised proposal RZ1144 for Rezoning 2077 Garibaldi presented to Council on May 5, 2020 is an improvement to earlier submissions.
+I acknowledge that the revised proposal RZ1144 for Rezoning 2077 Garibaldi presented to Council on May 5, 2020 is an improvement to earlier submissions.
 Lower density is more compatible with the surrounding neighbourhood.
 Owner-occupied units instead of strictly rental units also better reflects neighbouring use of the properties.

-Serious concerns remain:

-The current status of the developer proposal does not effectively address concerns regarding privacy, access and maintenance of a promised green buffer zone.
+Serious concerns remain: The current status of the developer proposal does not effectively address concerns regarding privacy, access and maintenance of a promised green buffer zone.
 The proposed design of the development does not meet the promised lower elevation of construction, nor does it complement the design of buildings in the neighborhood.

-Continuing discussion is needed to ensure that the input of neighboring residents is recognized and considered.

-Also, previous commitments by the developer must be met.
+Continuing discussion with strict transparency from the Developer is needed to ensure that the input of neighboring tax paying residents is recognized and considered.
+Previous commitments by the developer must be met again following strict discipline and transparency.

-Cindy Ball and Duncan Ball 2212 Aspen Drive Whistler, BC
+Carl Mark

+2225 Aspen Drive, Whistler, June 28,2020 Whistler address and date

+Name and signature